dluxemburg/reveal-run-in-terminal/readme.md

 #reveal-terminal-slide

 Add executable code examples to you [reveal.js](https://github.com/hakimel/reveal.js/#revealjs) presentation.

+Tabbing between keynote and a terminal looks terrible and it is impossible to type with people watching anyway.

 Looks like this:

 ![](https://github.com/dluxemburg/reveal-terminal-slide/blob/master/demo.gif?raw=true)

-Tabbing between keynote and a terminal looks terrible and it is impossible to type with people watching anyway.
+_**IMPORTANT NOTE**_: This, um, exposes a URL that can be used to execute user-provided commands on your machine.
+There are a few measures taken to restrict this to its intended use, but it's almost certainly still exploitable somehow.
+Be careful!

 ##Usage

 ###Run the Server

-The plugin requires that you presentation be served by [Express](https://expressjs.com/) server.
+The plugin requires that your presentation be served by [Express](https://expressjs.com/).
 A minimal version looks like this:

 ```javascript
 const express = require('express');